-Federal and New York state laws require that all employers provide employees
+Federal and New York state laws require that all employers carry workers'

 4 Reasons to Call Our Workers’ Comp Attorneys